Meet the 'Ethical Carnivore' Who Spent a Year Only Eating Animals That She Killed Herself

 People will always want to eat meat.
 Gray’s experiences seem to show that providing them with meat raised responsibly is vital.

-I end up traveling back a ludicrously long way from Edinburgh to London.
+I end up travelling back a ludicrously long way from Edinburgh to London.
 As we reach the Lake District, the clouds shift from a wash of grey to bright spotlights on the land.
-I realiZe I spent barely a day living Gray’s ethical carnivore life, and I’m already looking at the landscape differently.
+I realise I spent barely a day living Gray’s ethical carnivore life, and I’m already looking at the landscape differently.

 This article originally appeared on MUNCHIES UK in September 2016.